K

 Connect to the Supercomputer

-For queries that need more power — long documents, complex reasoning, multi-step analysis — TARX can connect to the Supercomputer at compute.tarx.com.
+For queries that need more power, such as long documents, complex reasoning, or multi-step analysis, TARX can connect to the Supercomputer at compute.tarx.com.

 This is opt-in.
 Go to Settings and toggle Supercomputer access.
-When enabled, TARX sends the query (not your files) to the Supercomputer for Mind-class inference and streams the result back.
+When enabled, TARX shows the route and uses approved context for Supercomputer work.

 What's next